Jack Osbourne and Fiancée Aree Gearhart Welcome First Baby Together - E! Online

-Jack Osbourne is now a girl dad x 4!
+Jack Osbourne is now a girl dad times four!

 The son of Ozzy Osbourne and Sharon Osbourne has welcomed his first child with fiancée Aree Gearhart.
 Jack, 36, announced on Instagram on July 27 that the interior designer gave birth to a baby girl earlier this month.